-If you have very early cancer (stage 1) you have surgery to remove the whole testicle.
-After these treatments your doctor monitors you regularly to see whether the cancer comes back.
-They call this surveillance.
+For very early cancer (stage 1) you have surgery to remove the whole testicle.
+After this your doctor monitors you regularly to see if the cancer comes back.
+This is called surveillance.

-- stage 2B seminoma you might have radiotherapy or chemotherapy
+- For stage 2B you might have radiotherapy or chemotherapy

-- stage 2C seminoma you usually have chemotherapy
+- For stage 2C you usually have chemotherapy.

-Stage 2 non seminomas (teratomas) are treated with chemotherapy after removal of the testicle.
+Stage 2 non seminomas are treated with chemotherapy after removal of the testicle.

-If you have a stage 3 testicular cancer you have chemotherapy after your testicle is removed.
+For stage 3 testicular cancer you usually have chemotherapy after your testicle is removed.

 Sperm banking before treatment